How do I apply for the sixth form?

 All candidates will be invited to visit the school.
 Interviews are informal, because our aim is to explore whether we can meet your needs.
 If you are applying from another school, you should bring your most recent predicted grade report.
 You can come on your own or bring parents/carers with you.
 At busy times in the interview season, we cannot guarantee a tour of the school on the same date as your interview.
 If you would like to arrange a tour of the school, please contact Mrs R Martin on firstname.lastname@example.org.

-The best time to apply is November-February of Year 11, then we will know your requirements in order to design your personalised curriculum alongside those of our existing students.
+The best time to apply is November-January of Year 11.
 We can, of course, deal with enquiries right up to the first week of Year 12 in September, although popular courses may be already over-subscribed, so the earlier you apply, the better for you.
 If your GCSE results are not as you expected and/or you change your mind about your subject choices, you should still come to see us on results day (or contact us over the telephone) so that we can adjust our offer.

 How do I apply for the Pro-Soccer Academy?